mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 (The details about the nature and use of an Agent Machine and a Coordinator Machine are described in the section [ Understanding the Basic Architecture](#understanding-the-basic-architecture) that follows later on in this document.)

 These demonstration scenarios involve running several computers on the mimik Service Mesh.
 These computers will need to run the latest edgeEngine version for mimOE.ai.

 For Scenario 1, we recommend using an AMD computer for the Coordinator Machine and an ARM or AMD computer for the single Agent Machine.

 In Scenario 2, we demonstrate how to incorporate a Nvidia Orin Jetson Nano device into the mimik Service Mesh.
 Thus, you will need to have one available.
 In Scenario 2, you will use the existing Coordinator Machine you created in Scenario 1.

-In Scenario 3, you will add two more Agent Machines to the mimik Service Mesh and configure mimOE.ai to support the additional computers, AMD or ARM computers.
+In Scenario 3, you will add two more Agent Machines to the mimik Service Mesh and configure mimOE.ai to support the additional AMD or ARM computers.

 The table below describes the machine and releases of mimOE-SE-Linux v3.12.0 that you will need to have available for each scenario.